-I had the opportunity to write a chapter for Patrick Sullivan’s forthcoming book, Ten Teachers Teaching (USUP).
+I had the opportunity to write a chapter for Patrick Sullivan’s forthcoming book, Eleven Teachers Teaching (USUP).
 My chapter, titled “The Theory that Remains: Toward a Theoretically Informed Writing Assignment,” details my dedication to teaching a class that is informed by both theory and research.
 If you’d like to see the chapter, let me know and I’ll send it along.

 I teach first-year writing every quarter as well as a 200-level technical writing course.
 I’ve taught creative writing (I have an MFA from long ago and have published in that area), introductory philosophy, as well as most of our literature classes.